dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 prohibitively obstruse for the layman.[^symplectic-manifolds]

-To be sure, symplectic manifolds are far beyond my current skills, but seems to be useful in physics and statistical models.
+To be sure, symplectic manifolds are far beyond my current skills, but seem to be useful in physics and statistical models.
 It's a kind of structure for percolation by value preservation.
 In physics, this value preservation begins with the statement of equilibrium in the Hamiltonian -- which essentially states that energy can not be created